ajs10001/clearmetal-demo/README.md

 Automation jobs are run by one of two ways, but triggering a commit or manually running the job.
 Currently, the deployment job is set for hourly.

+---> Navigate to bitbucket-clearmetal-demo repository in center of screen after login

 To manually run a a job (fastest way to demo)
 1. on left pane, click "Pipelines"
 2. in center of screen click on any job